 Before a person discharges from rehabilitation, we often go onsite to their home or workplace to evaluate the spaces and recommend possible accommodations to make life easier.
 These trips help us see the patient’s life which helps us further customize their treatment.

 We’re committed to not just treating brain injury patients, but actively seeking to improve all brain injury outcomes worldwide with our long history of in-house research.

 Using outcome-oriented data collected over the last 20-years and through international collaborations, our clinicians and scientists are shaping brain injury rehabilitation’s future to improve lives.

 Pate neuropsychologists are principal investigators on several studies trying to identify brain markers of recovery and treatment response using novel imaging techniques.

 Our patients benefit from our collaboration with nationally recognized institutions and our investment in research to advance the treatment of brain injuries.

-They understand the structure and function of the brain and how it relates to specific cognitive and physical processes including memory, ambulation, vision, executive functioning and speech production which may all impact an individual’s behavior.
+Pate’s emphasis on neuropsychology is unique.
+Each Pate location is staffed with full-time neuropsychologists and we do our own neuropsychological testing rather than send it out as is often the case elsewhere.
+Neuropsychologists are experts in understanding how the structure and function of the brain relate to specific cognitive and physical processes including memory, ambulation, vision, executive functioning and speech production which may all impact an individual’s behavior.

 - Substance abuse